 2. AVAILABILITY OF SOLEMNISER

-At the time of booking of church facilities, couples are to arrange through Ps Jerry Chia to ensure that either Pastor Jerry Chia or Pastor Andrew Tan or Brother Jeffrey Goh will be available to solemnise their marriage.
+At the time of booking of church facilities, couples are to arrange through Ps Jerry Chia to ensure the availability of Solemiser to solemnise their marriage.
+BBTC Solemnisers are Ps Jerry Chia, Ps Andrew Tan, Ps Ng Hua Ken and Brother Jeffrey Goh.
 Couples are advised to give early notice so as to avoid disappointment when solemnisers are away on personal matters.
 Request maybe made via email or personally through Ps Jerry Chia for the assignment / booking of a church solemniser.

 Upon the discretion and agreement between the 3 solemnisers, one will be assigned to solemnise.
 Choice of solemniser is not the prerogative of the couples but dependent on the schedules and availabity of solemnisers.